It is not easy to ignore a burning or tingling sensation in your feet and it is something that should not be ignored.

 - Pressure reduction using custom orthotics

-In some cases, surgery can be the more effective option as compared to the traditional remedies.
+In some cases, surgery can be the more effective option as compared to traditional remedies.
 A compressed nerve is a good example that requires surgery to be fixed.

 Let Us Help You with Your Nerve Pain and Diabetic Foot Care